No. 1 Georgia pulls away late, wins ‘Cocktail Party’ 42-20

 KEY INJURIES

 Georgia standout linebacker Nolan Smith spent the second half in street clothes because of a shoulder injury.
-Freshman linebacker Darris Smith was shaken up on the second-half kickoff when Florida’s Jack Pyburn drove him to the ground.
+His position got even thinner when freshman Darris Smith was injured on the second-half kickoff, shaken up when Florida’s Jack Pyburn drove him to the ground.
 Georgia right tackle Amarius Mims was helped off the field in the fourth quarter with a left knee injury.

 UP NEXT